Hive-Academy/roocode-generator/.roo/rules-architect/rules.md

 ### Planning Completion Checklist

-- [x] Requirements have been analyzed
+- [ ] Requirements have been analyzed
-- [x] Technical approach is documented
+- [ ] Technical approach is documented
-- [x] Component designs are completed
+- [ ] Component designs are completed
-- [x] Interfaces are defined
+- [ ] Interfaces are defined
-- [x] Implementation steps are detailed
+- [ ] Implementation steps are detailed
-- [x] Testing strategy is established
+- [ ] Testing strategy is established
-- [x] Risks are identified with mitigations
+- [ ] Risks are identified with mitigations
-- [x] Memory bank is referenced appropriately
+- [ ] Memory bank is referenced appropriately with line numbers
+- [ ] Documentation is saved in the correct directories

 ### Code Role Delegation Checklist

-- [x] Implementation plan is complete
+- [ ] Implementation plan is complete
-- [x] Technical specifications are detailed
+- [ ] Technical specifications are detailed
-- [x] Testing requirements are defined
+- [ ] Testing requirements are defined
-- [x] Step-by-step guidance is provided
+- [ ] Step-by-step guidance is provided
-- [x] Memory bank references are included
+- [ ] Memory bank references are included with line numbers
-- [x] Component boundaries are clear
+- [ ] Component boundaries are clear
-- [x] Interfaces are fully specified
+- [ ] Interfaces are fully specified
-- [x] Quality expectations are established
+- [ ] Quality expectations are established
+- [ ] All documentation is saved in the standard directories